-Of the preliminary allocation of \$5.1 million of acquired intangible assets for Bach-Simpson, exclusive of goodwill, \$2.9 million was assigned to customer relationships, \$486,000 was assigned to long-term contracts, \$914,000 was assigned to trade names and \$752,000 was assigned to customer backlog.
-The trade names are considered to have an indefinite useful life while the customer relationships' average useful life is 15 years and the long term contracts' average useful life is two years.
+Of the preliminary allocation of \$10.2 million of acquired intangible assets for Brush Traction exclusive of goodwill, \$2.6 million was assigned to customer relationships, \$5.6 million was assigned to trade names and \$2.0 million was assigned to customer backlog.
+The trade names are considered to have an indefinite useful life while the customer relationships' average useful life is 10 years.